linguistics/linguistics.github.io/ASOL.md

 Happy Hour varies in frequency in proportion to departmental attendance.
 The goal is at least once a month.

-* This committee generally consists of two people.
-They decide on a venue and time (generally Friday at 5pm), sends an email early that week, and a reminder on Friday, and arrive at the venue in time to claim a table or two.
+This committee generally consists of two people.
+They decide on a venue (within walking distance of campus) and time (generally Friday at 5pm), send an email early that week, a reminder on Friday, and arrive at the venue in time to claim a table or two.

+Previous venues include:

+* Hole in the Wall (Guadalupe and Dean Keeton)
+* The Local (Guadalupe and 27th)
+* Crown & Anchor Pub (Speedway and 30th)
+* Posse East (San Jacinto and Duval)
+* <del>Dog and Duck Pub</del> (iSchool) (this used to be the de facto venue when we were in Calhoun, but it has since closed, and we have moved)
+* Dive Bar & Lounge (iSchool)

 ## Holiday Potluck